The Northern Star: History

-The two-page first issue of The Northern Star was brought out on 13 May 1876, on the tiny Albion hand press that today holds pride of place in the foyer of the Goonellabah Media Centre.
-In 1955, building started on the media centre in Goonellabah, and in 1957, the move was made from the Molesworth St office.
+The two-page first issue of The Northern Star was brought out on 13 May 1876, on a tiny Albion hand press.

+In 1955, building started on the media centre in Goonellabah, and in 1957 the move was made from the Molesworth Street office.

-In 1981, The Northern Star commissioned a 7unit Goss Urbanite Web Offset press capable of printing 20,000 fifty-six page copies – 1.12 million pages an hour.
+In 1981, The Northern Star commissioned a seven-unit Goss Urbanite Web Offset press capable of printing 20,000 56-page copies — 1.12 million pages — per hour.

+The newspaper was owned by Northern Star Holdings, which in the 1980s became an associate of Frank Lowy's Westfield Capital Corporation until 1988 when Lowy decided to sell the company's northern New South Wales newspapers to instead focus on its newly purchased Ten Network television assets.
+The paper was purchased by Australian Provincial Newspapers (APN), now ARN Media.

 In 2004, the press was upgraded to twelve units with six Enkel auto reel stands, increasing the capability to 3.2 million pages an hour or 53,333 pages a minute.
 Colour capacity also increased from 16 to 48 pages of processed colour in one pass.

 Along with many other regional Australian newspapers owned by NewsCorp, the newspaper ceased print editions in June 2020 and became online-only publication.

+The "tiny Albion hand press" today holds pride of place in the foyer of the Goonellabah Media Centre.